gorecodecom/GitHousekeeper/README.md

 **Tips:**

+- Use **Auto-detect** to scan mixed Java/Node.js workspaces seamlessly.
-- Run OWASP first if you don't have Trivy installed.
+- Run OWASP first if you don't have Trivy installed (Maven projects).
 - Schedule regular scans to catch new vulnerabilities.
 - Focus on Critical and High severity CVEs first.
 - Export PDF reports for compliance documentation.
+- For Yarn Berry projects: ensure `corepack enable` has been run if using `packageManager` field.

+**Known CVEs detected:**

+The scanner detects critical vulnerabilities like:
+- **CVE-2025-66478 / CVE-2025-55182**: Critical RCE in Next.js React Server Components (affects Next.js 15.x, 16.x)
+- And thousands more from npm advisory database, GHSA, and NVD.

 ---